 4. How much does it cost?

-A fee of $40 will be charged each year to cover the cost of bed maintenance, compost, insurance, and tool replacement.
+A small fee will be charged each year and will be outlined in the current Member Agreement, to cover the cost of bed maintenance, compost, insurance, and tool replacement.
 The Society may change this annual fee as necessary to cover all costs.